 We are one of the few remaining family run saw mills in the UK.

-Nelson and Paul his son, ran the business this way up until the early eighties, they were then joined by Carl, Paul's son, and Nelson's grandson.
-Carl installed the wood yard's first log drying kiln in the 1980’s, this meant that instead of exporting all quality logs, we could now also cut and dry them in house and sell it as kiln dried timber for the British furniture trade.
-Based in Lincolnshire we have continued to specialize in, and source homegrown hardwoods such as elm, oak, sycamore, walnut, and ash and it has been our business to select the best logs from the UK’s forest stocks for three generations (now four with the arrival of Sam, Carl's son).
+Nelson and Paul his son, ran the business this way up until the early eighties, they were then joined by Carl, Nelson's grandson.
+Carl installed their first log drying kiln in the 1980’s, so instead of exporting all their quality logs for vaneer slicing, they could now cut and dry them in house for the British furniture trade.
+Carl's son Sam joined the family buisiness in 2015.
+Joining Carl in Sales and general running of the family business as their fouth generation family member.
+Based in Lincolnshire we have continued to specialize in, and source homegrown hardwoods such as elm, oak, sycamore, walnut, and ash and it has been our business to select the best logs from the UK’s forest stocks for four generations.
 We have been supplying kiln dried English hardwoods to high end furniture makers throughout the UK and abroad for the last 40 years.
 We pride ourselves in having a wide range of kiln dried stock, suitable for all kinds of projects, from table making, cabinet making, home bannisters/stairs, flooring and many more.

 Many woodworkers from all over the UK choose to come to Nelson Butler and Son due to our expertise and capability of supplying very rare and interesting specialist timbers, we specialize in burry, rippled and spalted timber along with beautiully coloured logs/boards/slabs.